Mr. Incredible’s suit took on a whole new look with paint by dots!

 - Paint by Number is also on repeat.

 Good news!
 We don’t need to rely on memory to make an image come to life.
+Google images are my best friend.

-Before I do any drawing (like this Pup Tower) or painting (like this Elmer painting) I like to first Google, easy ______ drawing. – Gets me started every time!
+Before I do any drawing (like this Pup Tower) or painting (like this Elmer painting), I like to first Google easy ______ drawing. – Gets me started every time!

 My four-year-old watched me draw, try again, and remind myself not to give up.

-Fine and Gross Motor Skills for the WIN!
+Fine and gross motor skills for the WIN!

 This painting activity has a few major perks.
 Here, we are working on fine motor and gross motor skills simultaneously.

 Fine motor helps with dexterity and strengthens small hand muscles for writing, buttoning, tying, and other small movements down the road.
 My preschooler is working on fine motor strength as he grips the paintbrush.
+If you are new to fine motor skills, start with this article.

+You know this is not our first go-around with paint.
 Things don’t necessarily get mess-free over time.
 You’ll notice he has a little black paint on his pants.

 Instead, it is more like the system of how to paint (on the actual paper) becomes more refined with practice.